english-blog/english-blog.github.io/_posts/2015-03-15-zindagi-na-milegi-dobara.md

 I am not here to review the movie or rate it.
 This movie triggered a lot of emotions in me.
 We are all running behind something, running for more money, running for promotions, running for a big house, running to have a peaceful retirement, running to die rich - while forgetting the whole reason behind it - **Life**.

-Why do most of us spend the youthful days of our lives in corporate cubicles and hoping to have a peaceful life after we retire?.
+Why do most of us spend the youthful days of our lives in corporate cubicles and hoping to have a peaceful life after we retire?

 Why do we content ourselves with three weeks of vacation per year and get into the rat race for the rest of the year?.